 Once we understand how many parts there are what the final ingredient total needs to be, it becomes a matter of basic multiplication.

 Section 4 – Formulae Involving Percentages

-A formula can be expressed as a percentage most commonly done in ointments and creams.
-The percentages of the ingredients can be used to produce a formula and the ingredients in a known amount of product can be calculated.
+A formula can be expressed as a percentage – commonly seen in ointments and creams, for example.
+The percentage of ingredients can be used to produce a formula and, from there, the ingredients in a known amount of product can be calculated.

-Using the following formula, calculate the amount of ingredients required to make 75g.
+Using the following formula, calculate the amount of each ingredient needed to produce 75g.

 - Salicylic acid – 4%